- Online Store

 - The Snowman

 Composer's note: 'Whilst a student from 1957 at the RAM I had been the piano part of a duo with Miles Baster, performing concerts of the standard repertoire, but Miles left london to live in Edinburgh in 1960 to lead The Edinburgh String Quartet and our partnership came to an end.
 Miles became violin professor at Glasgow Academy and Leith University and remained devoted solely to music there until his death.
 He had largely abandoned his earlier ambition to be a soloist in favour of professional activity in teaching, chamber and orchestral music.
 As a student he had once expressed the wish that I compose a sonata for him, but I produced nothing more than a sketch.
-In the early seventies I left London to live at Highbridge Mill in Sussex and started playing with the violinist Jack Rothstein.
-He suggested a sonata which I did compose, quite rapidly during October-November 1973, but I was not stisfied with it and after two performances with Jack I withdrew it.
+In the early seventies I left London to live at Highbridge Mill in Sussex and started playing occasionally with the violinist Jack Rothstein.
+He also suggested a sonata which I did compose, quite rapidly during October-November 1973, but after a couple of performances I withdrew it.

 More years went by and after the recording of the Violin Concerto in 1993 the German soloist Christiane Edinger asked to look at the sonata.
 We played it through and I made some revisions but was once again dissatisfied and discarded it.